Stable sums to infer high return levels of multivariate rainfall time series: Introduction

-The practical goal of this study is to infer the 50 years return levels at each station, while taking in account the tri-variate dependence and the temporal memories.
-The theoretical added value is that we neither assume temporal independence, nor need to decluster the time series to make them independent in the upper tail.
+The practical goal of our study is to infer the 50 years return levels of fall daily rainfall from a network of weather station in France, while taking in account the multivariate dependence and the temporal memories. {The theoretical added value of our approach is that we address the extremal multivariate structure without assuming temporal independence.
+Moreover, our methodology does not require to decluster the $d$-dimensional time series to make observations independent in the upper tail.
+Declustering is particularly challenging in a multivariate context \cite{robert:2008}.} In many cases, for precise high return levels inference, declustering is unavoidable when implementing the Pareto-based methods like {\it block maxima} and {\it peaks over thresholds} \cite[see e.g.][]{coles:bawa:trenner:dorazio:2001,chavez:davison:2012}.
 To bypass these hurdles, we build on a stable sum method.
-This approach takes its roots in large deviation principles and central limit theory for weakly dependent regularly varying time series \cite{embrechts:kluppelberg:mikosch:2013}.
-In terms of notations, $(X_t)_{t \in \mathbb{Z}}$ will always represent a regularly varying stationary time series with tail index $\alpha > 0$, taking values in $\mathbb{R}^d$ that we endow with a norm $|\cdot|$, cf.\ \cite{basrak:segers:2009}. { In a nutshell, this means that, given large values of the norm at time zero, this norm behaves as a Pareto-type (power) law and, for all $h \in \mathbb{N}$, it is roughly independent of $(X_t/ |X_0|)_{t=-h,\dots,h}$, that contains all the dependence structure, see Equation \eqref{eq:RV} for a precise definition. } In this setting, under the classical anti-clustering assumption \cite[see e.g.][]{basrak:segers:2009}, preventing extreme records to affect indefinitely future extremes, the following large deviation approximation holds: for any $p \ge \alpha$, $j=1,\dots,d$,
+This new approach takes its roots in large deviation principles of sums and central limit theory for weakly dependent stationary regularly varying time series in \cite{buritica:meyer:mikosch:wintenberger:2021}.

+We explain our stable sums method in Section~\ref{sub:sec:asymptotics}.
+Concerning its implementation, Section \ref{sec:stable:sums} details the ingredients of our algorithm and its assumptions.
+The important step of setting the inputs of our algorithm is treated there.
+Our simulation study is described in Section \ref{sec:SS}.
+Univariate and multivariate models are investigated.
+Comparisons with the main practical approaches in extreme value theory requiring declustering are implemented and commented.
+In Section \ref{sec:case:study}, we analize in depth a France rainfall dataset.
+The theoretical aspects of our method are deferred to Section \ref{sec:Asymptotic:theory}.
+Section~\ref{sec:conclusion} discusses future perspectives.